CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 Numbers and symbols are balanced across the two hands.
 Symbols are placed on the home row as they're generally used more than numbers or number symbols.

-- SwFnc: Switchboard to the FNC layer.
-This will toggle on the FNC layer and deactivate it when the SYM layer is deactivated.
+- SwMcr: Switchboard to the MCR layer.
+This will toggle on the MCR layer and deactivate it when the SYM layer is deactivated.

 Note: `()` is typed pretty frequently and often leads to clawing as it's pretty